BongaNdlovu/Pillars-of-Faith/FIREBASE_SETUP.md

-# Firebase Setup Guide for Pillars of Faith Leaderboard
+# Firebase Setup Guide for End of Time Leaderboard

 ## Overview
-This guide will help you set up Firebase for the global leaderboard feature in your Pillars of Faith trivia game.
+This guide will help you set up Firebase for the global leaderboard feature in your End of Time trivia game.

 ## Step 1: Create Firebase Project

 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Click "Create a project" or "Add project"
-3. Enter project name: `pillars-of-faith` (or your preferred name)
+3. Enter project name: `end-of-time` (or your preferred name)
 4. Follow the setup wizard (you can disable Google Analytics if you don't need it)

 ## Step 2: Enable Authentication